jeremycline/siguldry/sigul-pesign-bridge/README.md

 # The name of the certificate in Sigul.
 certificate_name = "codesigning"

+# The path to a file containing the Sigul passphrase to access the key.
+#
-# The ID used in the systemd encrypted credential.
+# It is expected to be the ID used in the systemd encrypted credential.
 passphrase_path = "sigul.signing-key.passphrase"

+# The certificate to validate the PE signature with; this field is optional.
+#
 # If set, the service will validate the PE has been signed with the given certificate
 # before returning the signed file to the client.
 This validation is done with the
 # "sbverify" application, which must be installed to use this option.
-This field is
-# optional.
 certificate_file = "/path/to/signing/certificate.pem"

+# Additional signing keys can be specified.
 [[keys]]
 key_name = "other-signing-key"
 certificate_name = "other-codesigning"